GhassenBoukhris66/sre-test/README.md

 ## Terraform requirements:

 To make terraform code work you should update the terraform.tfvars file with the appropriate input as described in terraform/vars.tf file

+To store tfstate in s3 backeend you need to uncoment the terraform block in provider.tf and bucket_backend and s3_key_backend variables in terraform.tfvars